MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-update-system-files.md

 ## Steps

 1. In Visual Studio Code, modify the `LocalDevEnv.ps1` file, stage the change, and then commit and push it.
-1. Now there is a difference in the files.
+1. Now, there is a difference in the files.
 AL-Go doesn’t support changes to the AL-Go system files and will warn if that happens.
 The CI/CD pipeline, which kicked off when pushing the change gives this warning.
 1. To update the AL-Go system files using the **Update AL-Go System Files** workflow, you need to provide a secret called `GHWORKFLOWTOKEN` that contains a Personal Access Token with permissions to modify workflows.
 1. Open a browser window, log into www.github.com and navigate to **Settings** and then choose **Personal access tokens** in the left pane.
 Create a new personal access token; name it, set the expiration date, and check the workflow option in the list of scopes.
 1. Generate the token and copy it to the clipboard. **Note:** You will not be able to see the token again.